Arctic Canada caught on 1919 silent film

 "It will be special to see it back on screen," says Kevin Nikkel, a filmmaker who has chronicled the footage's journey back to Canada and is organising the film tour.
 "But the real premiere will happen when we go north."

 The HBC film crew arrived in Fort Chipewyan, in northern Alberta, in late November 1919.
 They filmed Aboriginal trappers on the trap-line, travelling by dogsled in frozen conditions.
+The film's return journey to Fort Chipewyan will be made by vehicle, up winter roads open for just a few months every year.

 Among the descendants of the aboriginal fur trappers and Scottish fur traders captured in The Romance of the Far Fur Country, a true premiere will take place, and only 93 years late.